4 Nights In A Glass Igloo Hotel to See The Northern Lights

 Things to Know Before You Go

-It’s Finland and you’ll be north of the arctic circle.
+It’s Finland, and you’ll be north of the arctic circle.
 Pack smartly.
-Bust out your snow gear, your wool baselayers, your warm mid layers, hats and gloves and waterproof boots.
+Bust out your snow gear, wool base layers, warm mid-layers, hats and gloves, and waterproof boots.
 You’ll need all of it.
-I also recommend hand warmers because despite how bundled up I was, the cold eventually did seep in.
+I also recommend hand warmers because the cold eventually did seep in despite how bundled up I was.

 Finland food is basically standard European food with the addition of reindeer meat.
-They also do salmon and other fish realllllly well.
-I mean it’s amazing.
-Best salmon I’ve had.
+They also do salmon and other fish very well.
+They served the best salmon I’ve had.
 Ever.

 Life in Finland

-In my experience, they are pretty minimalistic.
+In my experience, they lead pretty minimalistic lifestyles.
 So be prepared to bring your own toiletries (don’t rely on the resorts/hotels there to give you any), and pack reusable water bottles.

 Like the rest of Europe, Finland is also expensive.
 So be sure to prepare your travel budget accordingly.
-Of course credit card is accepted everywhere.
+Of course, a credit card is accepted everywhere.

 Winter In Finland

 When you’re that far north, be aware that day and night are a little bit different.
 You’ll experience no real sunrise or sunset.
-Rather the horizon lights up for a few hours each day and then it’s dark for the rest.
-Be aware of this so that when you book activities you do so earlier in the day when “daylight” exisits.
+Rather the horizon lights up for a few hours each day, and then it’s dark for the rest.
+Be aware of this so that when you book activities, you do so earlier in the day when “daylight” exists.

 This phenomenon can also make it harder to acclimate from jet lag.
 So pack sleep aids to help you reset your body clock.

 A trip to Finnish Lapland to stay in a glass igloo hotel is definitely worth doing.
-It’ll push your comfort zone if you aren’t comfortable with the cold, give you some unique activities and food, plus give you the opportunity for seeing a natural phenomenon that truly feels like a once in a lifetime experience.
+It’ll push your comfort zone if you aren’t comfortable with the cold, give you some unique activities and food, plus give you the opportunity to see a natural phenomenon that truly feels like a once-in-a-lifetime experience.